St. Joseph's College, Ombaci: Ombaci Massacre

 The exact number of people killed is not accurately known.
-Credible sources have quoted a number as "over 80".
+Credible sources have quoted a number as "over 90".
 Another credible source reports that the secondary school grounds contain a mass grave for 97 victims.

 A large number of survivors, estimated at about 400 were still alive in May 2019, living with physical and mental injuries as a result of the assault.

 Challenges

-One main challenge is that infrastructure built in the 1940s by the Italian priests is outdated and old.
-This includes classrooms, dormitories and staff houses.
+The main challenge is that infrastructure built in the 1940s was for 400 students is inadequate for the high demand of 900 students.

-Ombaci has only 50 teachers out of the required 65.
-Of the 50 teachers, government pays salaries for only 34.
-Sixteen teachers are paid from by the school, from the school fees collected.
-It would be ideal if all 50 teachers were paid by government.
-More ideal would be if government provided for salaries of all 65 required teachers at the college.
 Efforts have been put to renovate the existing structures since 2012 to date with support from the founding fathers the Comboni Missionaries, Parents and Old Boys Association.